VedikaSankhe/powerbi-coffee-shop-dashboard/README.md

-# ☕ Power BI Coffee Shop Sales & Performance Dashboard
+# Power BI Coffee Shop Dashboard – Sales & Performance Analysis

 An interactive **Power BI dashboard** analyzing sales performance, customer behavior, and product trends for a coffee shop.
 This project showcases my skills in **data visualization, analytics, and storytelling** using real-world data.